Lawsuit alleges Daniella Levine Cava committed election fraud to place her name atop ballot

 “The candidate who lost his re-election earlier this year is now pulling out last-minute stunts because he knows he will have another resounding defeat tomorrow night,” Ulvert said.
 “This is nothing more than political theatrics from an individual who silenced residents in Surfside, and there is no doubt this frivolous lawsuit will be promptly dismissed as the Mayor appears on the ballot in the same form as she did in 2020.”

-Danzinger lost his bid for re-election as Surfside Mayor in March by just over 100 votes to Charles Burkett, the man whom he unseated two years prior.
+Danzinger lost his bid for re-election as Surfside Mayor in March by less than 100 votes to Charles Burkett, the man whom he unseated two years prior.
 The loss followed months of unrest at Town Hall, where Danzinger drew headlines and criticism for insensitive comments about other elected officials, the arrest of a teen activist on since-dropped battery charges, death threats against Danzinger by a self-proclaimed Nazi and questions about the ex-Mayor’s ties to a Dubai developer that purchased the site of the collapsed Champlain Towers South condo.

 Levine Cava indeed appeared on the 2020 Primary ballot below candidates Monique Barley and Esteban “Steve” Bovo, but above Ludmilla Domond, Alex Penelas and Xavier Suarez.